Initially posted on Quora What is the best way to shop online in or from Pakistan? Updated Mar 2017 since the information was out dated.

 Other Things to Take Care of

 You need to also ensure that the security trifecta is in place when you are entering credit card information.
-You might have access to VBV / MasterCard SecureCode however, you will always get charged in USD.
+You might have access to VBV / MasterCard SecureCode however, on international websites you will always get charged in USD.
 If for some reason your transaction is being done in GBP or Euro then you will get a double whammy with the conversion and may end up paying about 5% more by the time your transaction is billed in PKR.